 Most colleges and universities rely heavily on core academic coursework when making admission decisions.
 Core academic coursework consists of English, Social Science, Math, Science, and International Language courses.
 With nearly 4,000 colleges there are many types of college choices.
 Art schools may view portfolios as the most important part of the application and music schools may consider the audition the most important part of the application.
 The coursework provided here is meant as a general guideline; your specific college guidelines may vary.

-Students interested in state schools within Ohio are suggested by the Ohio Board of Regents to have a minimum of:
+Students interested in state schools within Ohio are suggested by the Ohio Department of Higher Education to have a minimum of:

 - English: 4 credits